Shiftwork (song): Music video

 The music video was directed by Shaun Silva and was premiered on CMT on December 6, 2007.
 It shows various people lip-syncing to the song.

+The music video reached number 1 on CMT's Top Twenty Countdown for the week of February 28, 2008.

 Critical reception

-The Allmusic critic Stephen Thomas Erlewine considered the song a highlight of Chesney's album, noting how Strait and Chesney both "playfully soften the F in the title, making for a genuinely funny highlight" (thus making the line sound closer to "shit work").
+The AllMusic critic Stephen Thomas Erlewine considered the song a highlight of Chesney's album, noting how Strait and Chesney both "playfully soften the F in the title, making for a genuinely funny highlight" (thus making the line sound closer to "shit work").
 Brady Vercher of Engine 145 gave it a "thumbs-down" rating, writing, "What makes this a bad song is that it's dull and boring, with zero redeeming qualities.
 If music is supposed to make you feel something, then this song captures the monotony of 'shiftwork,' but who in their right mind is going to want to be bored when they listen to a song?"
 Kevin John Coyne of Country Universe, gave the song a B grade, saying that "the ’big ol’ pile of shiiiiiftwork" wordplay in the chorus is funny.
 It doesn't hold up much on repeated listenings, however" and that the song "still manages to become a song about getting drunk in the islands".

+The song was nominated for Best Country Collaboration with Vocals at the 51st Annual Grammy Awards in 2009.